Eco-homes: People, place and politics. Pickerill, J. 2016. Zed Books, London.

 PEER-REVIEWED JOURNAL ARTICLES

-Black and Green: The future of Indigenous-environmental relations in Australia.
+Black and green: the future of Indigenous–environmentalist relations in Australia.
 Environmental Politics.
-Pickerill, J, submitted
+Pickerill, J, 2018 (online early)

 Beyond electoralism: reflections on anarchy, populism, and the crisis of electoral politics.
 ACME: An International E-Journal for Critical Geographies.
-A Collective of Anarchist Geographers, forthcoming.
+A Collective of Anarchist Geographers, 2017, 16, 4, 607-642

 Making space for disability in eco-housing and eco-communities.
 The Geographical Journal, Bhakta, A and Pickerill, J. 2016, 182, 4, 406–417